KNMI/react-tab-view/README.md

 ## Styles

 react-tab-view can be used with your own custom styles.
 A minimal [tabs.css](https://github.com/StevenIseki/react-tab-view/blob/master/example/public/tabs.css) style sheet is included as a guide.

+#### Disabled style
+By default, disabled tabs do not have styling.
+Add styling by adding the class 'react-disabled-tab' to your CSS.

 ## Development